bayinfosys/bayinfosys.github.io/_posts/2026-01-01-59-formatting-for-llms.md

 description: "The format you use to pass data to a language model affects reliability and cost more than most practitioners expect.
 This is a taxonomy of the main options and the conditions under which each performs well."
-keywords: ["llm prompt format", "json vs xml llm", "prompt engineering formats", "structured output llm", "llm input format", "yaml json xml plain text llm", "llm token efficiency"]
+keywords: ["llm prompt format", "json vs xml", "prompt engineering", "structured output llm", "yaml json xml plain text llm", "llm token efficiency"]
+topic: "AI Systems"
 last_modified_at: 2026-04-28
 related:
   - 25-llm-evaluation